vanessamadu/drifter_velocity_models/README.md

     - If `dataset` is empty or `None`.
     - If `group_path` is not a valid group path.
 - `KeyError`: If `group_path` does not exist.
+- `PermissionError`: If file is in read-only mode.